davidmreed/nonskating.club/content/guides/scorekeeper.md

 The conversation doesn't have to go exactly like this.
 Nobody needs to use these exact phrases.
 The scorekeepers could confirm the total rather than the scoreboard operator.
 Someone might miss an event and hear it from a colleague.

 What's important in this example is that the two scorekeepers and the scoreboard operator are _talking constantly_.
 They make sure that everyone has the information they need to do their jobs.
 They acknowledge that a game environment is noisy and fast-moving by confirming what they hear.
 And they make sure to check their most important job - keeping the visible score accurate - constantly, so that problems are caught right away while the rules still permit a correction.
+For more about corrections and their limits, see [Score Corrections](#score-corrections).

 Why call out these specific pieces of information?